HaaaaE/SleepDeeper/README.md

 ## License
 This project is licensed under the GPL License.
 See the [LICENSE](LICENSE) file for details.

 ## Copyright Notice

-This project is based on [Original Project](https://example.com), which is licensed under the GNU General Public License v3.0.
+This project is based on [SleepWithoutBluetoothAndWifi](https://github.com/dreamncn/SleepWithoutBluetoothAndWifi), which is licensed under the GNU General Public License v3.0.

-Modifications made by HaE in 2023:
-- Added feature X
-- Fixed bug Y